30 Free Things To Do In San Antonio That Are Worth Your Time

 9. Get Free Admission at the Witte Museum on Tuesday

-You can reserve a slot in Witte Museum on Tuesdays from 3 pm-7 pm (just make sure you reserve in advance!) to get free admission.
-You can access the permanent galleries and exhibitions but some special exhibitions may require a special ticket to access.
+If the cost deters you from entering, keep in mind that Bexar County Residents can reserve a slot at the Witte Museum on Tuesdays from 3 pm-6 pm (just make sure you reserve in advance!) to get free admission.
+You can access the permanent galleries and exhibitions but some special exhibitions may still require a special ticket to access.

 WEBSITE | 3801 Broadway, San Antonio, TX 78209